Entertainment (2015 film): Plot

-After touring an aircraft boneyard in the California desert, the film's main subject (Gregg Turkington) performs a stand-up routine as the character of Neil Hamburger to an audience of prisoners following a clown act by "Eddie the Opener" (Tye Sheridan).
-The convicts react positively to his openly sexist, racist, and homophobic jokes.
+After touring an aircraft boneyard in the California desert, The Comedian performs a stand-up routine in character to an audience of prisoners following a clown act by "Eddie the Opener".
+The convicts react positively to his sexist, racist, and homophobic jokes.
 Back at his hotel, he leaves a voicemail for his daughter while a soap opera plays on television.
-The next morning, he hikes across rock formations before performing at a bar, but the show goes poorly as few patrons laugh and one heckles him.
-This causes the performer to express irritation (in character) with the audience and the heckler.
+The next night his performance at a bar is poorly received and he harangues the audience.

-The performer's cousin John (John C. Reilly) approaches him after the show and awkwardly converses about the unenthusiastic audience while passively criticizing the raunchiness of his routine.
-He responds defensively to the criticisms and blames the poor reception of the routine on the heckler.
-At another hotel that night, the comedian leaves a second voicemail for his daughter.
-The next day, he tours an oil field.
-Another show takes place that night at another bar.
-Eddie the Opener gets a relatively positive reaction from the crowd, but the main character receives very little positivity himself, expressing the same in-character frustrations with the audience.
-After being told by the manager of the establishment that no hotel rooms are available, he stays at the house of the manager's cousin.
-A female member of the family watches the main character sleep as an image of him in a hallway dressed entirely in white appears on-screen.
+After the show The Comedian's cousin John converses about the unenthusiastic audience while passively criticizing the distastefulness of his routine.
+The Comedian blames the heckler.
+At another hotel, the comedian leaves another voicemail for his daughter.
+The next day, he tours an oil field and performs at a bar where Eddie the Opener is well received but not so The Comedian.
+No hotel rooms being available, he stays at the manager's cousin's house.
+A woman watches the sleeping Comedian as an image of him dressed in white appears on-screen.